Pop psychology sells well.

 So if you’re down don’t force yourself to smile, but do consider a walk in the green side of town.

-Or, similar to the argument I make in “self-help myths“, asking yourself questions and forcing yourself to come up with positive answers will also work well (Senay Et Al., 2010).
+Or, similar to the argument I make in “self-help myths“, asking yourself questions and forcing yourself to come up with positive answers will also work well (Senay et al., 2010).

 And of course, as a sociologist, I can highly recommend this simple solution: people.
 People and positive relationships are the best things you can do for a happy life (Harvard researchers proved with the longest study of humans’ adult life).

-#8.
+#9.
 Growth Mindset

 A growth mindset says that if you believe you can grow, you will seek and enjoy challenges and, as a consequence, you will grow and expand.

-Neither Dweck’s TedX Talk nor her book “Mindset” were smash-hits among the general public, but they led to major investments and training in schools all around the world.
+Neither Dweck’s TedX Talk nor her book “Mindset” were smash hits among the general public, but they led to major investments and training in schools all around the world.

 Why It’s Pop Psychology

-Dweck’s suggests in her original paper that a growth mindset can be taught.
+Dweck suggests in her original paper that a growth mindset can be taught.

 But Li and Bates’ effort failed to replicate Dweck’s initial results.

-But I must agree with Nick Brown when he said that if experiments are so difficult to replicate, why does Dweck think pupils can easily learn a growth mindset from school teachers?
+Carol Dweck replied that these experiments are difficult to run, but Nick Brown makes a good counterpoint saying that if experiments are so difficult to replicate, why does Dweck think pupils can easily learn a growth mindset from school teachers?

 Carol Dweck’s woes run even deeper though.